Clinical Mental Health Counseling Master of Arts (MA) program

 We offer departmental concentrations that are included in the 60 required credits (please note that the Couples and Family Therapy concentration augments the requirements to 63 credits), and college-wide concentrations that require credits above the counseling degree requirements.

-Although the primary goal is to prepare master's level clinicians, this program will also provide students with some of the necessary foundations for pursuing further graduate study.
+Although the primary goal is to prepare master's level counselors, this program will also provide students with some of the necessary foundations for pursuing further graduate study, including the doctoral programs at William James College.
+Clinical Mental Health Counseling MA program graduates may be eligible for Advanced Standing in Clinical Psychology PsyD Program.
+Click here to see Advanced Standing and Transfer of Credit policy.

 Counseling Program Philosophy